leodube/DigitalGarden/🔧 Projects/_github/Repo Standards.md

 - Uses yarn with plug'n'play config

 ## GitHub Tools
-- Use Github Projects to track issues
+- Use Github Projects to track issues on active projects
 - If a package, deploy to npm and to github packages
 - Add issues as needed